COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 [`py4j`](https://www.py4j.org/) enables Python programmes to Java objects.
 We need it because Spark is written in scala, which is a Java-based language.

+#### How to reset your environment

+If you found that you’ve messed your environment up and encountered seemingly unrecoverable errors, please follow the steps below to reset your environment:

+1. Log out of Stanage and log back in, then start an interactive session `run --pty bash -i`.
+2. Restore the default files by command `resetenv`.
+If the command `restenv` is not working (possibly removed from $PATH), you can run the resetenv command directly: `/opt/site/bin/resetenv`.
+See the instructions [here](https://docs.hpc.shef.ac.uk/en/latest/FAQs.html#strange-things-are-happening-with-my-terminal-or-my-terminal-seems-broken) for more details.
+3. Remove the conda environment files via `rm -rf ~/.conda` and `rm -rf ~/.condarc`.
+4. Log out fully & then back in again.
+5. Start an interactive session and follow the steps above to create the `myspark` environment.

 #### Run pyspark

 ```sh